-We are delighted to announce that Spread the Word will be becoming London Writers Centre from Wednesday 10 December 2025.
+We are delighted to announce that Spread the Word will become London Writers Centre from 10 December 2025.

 In our 30th year, we are stepping forward with a new name and brand that reflects our purpose: opening doors to great storytelling, supporting underrepresented writers and connecting communities to the stories that matter.

-Future ambitions are for London Writers Centre to have a physical space – creating a vibrant hub for writers to gather, learn, and collaborate, and a visible centre for London’s diverse literary life.
+Our future ambitions are for London Writers Centre to have a physical space – creating a vibrant hub for writers to gather, learn and collaborate, and a visible centre for London’s diverse literary life.

 Ruth Harrison, Director of London Writers Centre, said: “In 2025, with a desire to raise the profile of the organisation and reach more people, we have changed our name to London Writers Centre.
 We’ve spent three decades nurturing writers, championing unheard voices and making literature accessible to all.
 Under our new name, we are still working towards the same vision: a world in which literature is accessible to everyone.”